project-chip/connectedhomeip/docs/guides/android_building.md

    and `matterSourceBuildAbiFilters` to the desired ABIs in [src/android/CHIPTool/gradle.properties](https://github.com/project-chip/connectedhomeip/blob/master/src/android/CHIPTool/gradle.properties)

-3) Open the project in Android Studio and run **Sync Project with Gradle Files**.
+3) Open the project in Android Studio and run **File -> Sync Project with Gradle Files**.

 4) Use one of the following options to build an Android package: